Mike Hickson spent 30 years in the military. He hopes his experience will help the contractor get a bridgehead in the sector, he tells Dave Rogers

 If he is a one-man band, then he probably is because the defence business is, basically, him.
 “But I have the whole of McAlpine to pull upon,” he adds.

-And then there is its history in the sector to use as a calling card – from its work helping build the Mulberry Harbours to support the D-Day landings in 1944 through to its jobs rebuilding Colchester garrison, which finished in 2008, and the new US embassy at Nine Elms which opened seven years ago after it moved from Grosvenor Square.
+And then there is its history in the sector to use as a calling card – from its work helping build the Mulberry harbours to support the D-Day landings in 1944 through to its jobs rebuilding Colchester Garrison, which finished in 2008, and the new US embassy at Nine Elms which opened seven years ago after it moved from Grosvenor Square.

 “The board have taken a decision that they are ging to build a defence sector.
 Defence is one of the areas that is going to grow.
 You follow the money so defence is accommodation for soldiers all the way to ammunition storage and developing barracks.”

 He says the defence sector can be “notoriously slow” and a strategic defence review, out next spring, will bog things down further.
-“Where the money is going to be spent is a little opaque right now but what I’m focussing on is getting to know clients and for that client to have a programme of work.
-The focus is on where do things have to be done?
-We know there are sites, like [nuclear warheads manufacturing complex] Aldermaston that are cramped and antiquated.”
+“Where the money is going to be spent is a little opaque right now but what I’m focusing on is getting to know clients and for that client to have a programme of work.

 I’ve committed to a five-year plan to develop an enduring programme of work in defence for Sir Robert McAlpine.

-“I need to be realistic,” he adds.
-“There are many competitors who have been there a long time but [clients] want a new entrant.
-I know a lot of the people and also speak their language – there is a bit of a defence language.
+“I know a lot of the people and also speak their language – there is a bit of a defence language.
 When they come to visit our sites they’re blown away by what we can do.

 “People [at McAlpine] recognise I can’t do it on my own but it doesn’t need more than me right now.
 We’re looking at jobs for BAE and AWE and we’re waiting for government programmes to come out.
-I’ve committed to a five-year plan to develop an enduring programme of work in defence for Sir Robert McAlpine.”

-He knows the firm is in the foothills before it reaches the top of the mountain but adds: “The message I’m trying to send is McAlpine is back in defence.
-Right now I don’t want to increase my overhead because I don’t need to.
-But,” he adds, “pretty soon I hope to.”
+Hickson knows the firm is in the foothills and has a long way to go before it reaches the top of the mountain but adds: “The message I’m trying to send is, ‘McAlpine is back in defence’.

-The well-travelled Mike Hickosn
+The well-travelled Mike Hickson

-Before he joined the army, Sir Robert McAlpine’s managing director of defence, Mike Hickson, got the travel bug when he spent more than a year touring around the US on a motorbike.
+Before he joined the Army, Sir Robert McAlpine’s managing director of defence Mike Hickson got the travel bug when he spent more than a year touring around the US on a motorbike.

-In all, he visited 36 states, from the east coast to the west coast and everything in between.
-He didn’t go to university but says of the trip: “It was my university, my education.”
-He survived on 99c a day and adds he and his travel companion “met lots of people, who were fantastic.
-In 1980, I think the Americans were more open, more friendlier.
+He survived on 99 cents a day and adds that he and his travelling companion “met lots of people, who were fantastic.
+In 1980, I think the Americans were more open, more friendly.
 We would turn up to people’s houses and they would give us food and a bed for the night.”

-He doesn’t single out a particular favourite state but remembers the pair started in New York and went up to Niagara Falls in Canada in January.
+He doesn’t single out a particular favourite state but remembers that the pair started in New York and went up to Niagara Falls in Canada in January.
 “Big mistake.
 It was freezing.
 We came back down to get some decent kit.”

-Hickson helped out at Silverstone and the Ferrari Owners’ club.
-“With that experience behind me I was invited to drive a number of historic race cars.
-Stirling had a Maserati OSCA.
+“Stirling had a Maserati OSCA.
 I was also racing a friend’s Maserati OSCA – we decided that the two cars would race together, so we became a small team and travelled to races in the UK and Europe together, raced against and with each other.
-He and [wife] Susie Moss became good friends as a result.”

 No comments yet